 - Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies.

 E. Evaluate Practice with Individuals, Families, Groups, Organizations and Communities (CSWE

 - Apply knowledge of human behavior and social environment, person in-environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes.

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 The threads must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student will reply to at least 2 other classmates’ threads.
-Each reply must be at least 150 words.
+Each reply must be at least 200 words.

 The student will write a 3–5-page paper in current APA format regarding his or her experience in attending a 12-step program.
 The paper must include a title page and a reference page with at least 3 professional resources that have been published within the past 5 years and must be in current APA format.
 This assignment assesses Competency 2-Diversity (knowledge & values) and Competency 7-Assessment (knowledge, cognitive and affective processes).

 The student will complete a two week daily log covering the Biological, Psychological, Social and Spiritual aspects of abstaining from their chosen option.
 The weekly journal assignment assesses Competency 7-Assessment (knowledge, cognitive and affective processes).

 The student will write a minimum 3–5-page paper in current APA format on his or her experience in keeping a dependency journal.
 The paper must include a title page and a reference page with at least 3 professional resources in current APA format.
 The dependency paper assignment assesses Competency 7-Assessment (knowledge, cognitive and affective processes).